Robotic Telescope Teacher Training

 Return to Adult Programs

-A grant from the Northwest Earth and Space Sciences Pipeline is funding the Montana Learning Center’s further development and presentation of this teacher training course, in collaboration with Montana State University’s National Teacher Enhancement Network.
+A grant from the Northwest Earth and Space Sciences Pathway is funding the Montana Learning Center’s further development and presentation of this teacher training course, in collaboration with Montana State University’s National Teacher Enhancement Network.

 Classroom Observatory will be taught online, enabling teachers across the four-state region to participate, regardless of location.